cincanproject/cincan-command/README.md

 experience long delays when working with large files.
 You should then consider running the dockerized tools without 'cincan' wrapper.

-### Providing input as tar file

-Instead of letting the tool to figure out the input files from command-line, you can provide the input files directly as tar-file.

-FIXME

 ### Input and output file filtering

 You can explicitly filter input files, which are copied to the container,